strongloop-community/loopback-sdk-android/README.md

 # LoopBack Android SDK

-The Android SDK for the [LoopBack](http://docs.strongloop.com/loopback) framework obviates the need for using the clunky `AsyncHttpClient`, `JSONObject` and similar interfaces to interact with a LoopBack-based backend, albeit RESTful.
-Instead, interact with your Models and Data Sources in a comfortable, first-class, native manner.
+The Android SDK provides simple API calls that enable your Android app to access a [LoopBack](http://docs.strongloop.com/loopback) server application.
+It enables you to interact with your models and data sources in a comfortable, first-class, native manner instead of using the clunky `AsyncHttpClient`, `JSONObject`, and similar interfaces.

 For more information: